What is Frontotemporal Dementia?

-These types of frontotemporal dementia primarily affect the sufferer’s ability to use and understand language, both spoken and written.
+These FTD types primarily affect the sufferer’s ability to use and understand language, both spoken and written.
 Disorders in this category include primary progressive aphasia, semantic dementia, and agrammatic aphasia.

 Symptoms of these disorders include:

-- Problems with spoken languages, such as having trouble finding the right word to use
+- Problems with spoken language, such as having trouble finding the right word to use

 - Difficulty understanding written and/or spoken language